+You can find a general introduction to the blog on the ‘About‘ page.
 The i2Insights blog currently has four productive long-term partnerships.
-They are with:
+The partnerships are with:

 - Defence Science and Technology